Bolgzdrt/Spotify-Companion/README.md

-## Spotify Playlist Cleaner
+## Spotify Companion

-Application to clean up Spotify playlists using the Spotify API.
+Application to clean up Spotify playlists and create playlists using the Spotify API.